 Performance impacts from frame structure selection

 One of the main scenarios for the rollout of 5G will be based on the 5G-NR air interface and on Macro BSs implementing AAS technology in a multi-operator environment.
-The unsynchronised operation in such scenario would pose additional challenges compared to the previous typical rollouts which:
+The unsynchronised operation in such scenario would pose additional challenges compared to the existing TDD uses in the 3500 MHz or 2600 MHz which:

-Were mostly based on Macro non-AAS BSs (see Section 2.2.2), where unsynchronised operation with guard band and custom filters were feasible cost-effectively while AAS make it more challenging
+Were mostly based on Macro non-AAS BSs (see Section 2.2.2), where unsynchronised operation with guard band and custom filters was feasible cost-effectively;

-Were often involving one operator per geographic region with limited inter-operator synchronisation issues
+Were often involving one operator per geographic region with limited inter-operator synchronisation issues;

 Were mostly based either on WiMAX or LTE-TDD.

-Inter-technology synchronisation is another important aspect to be addressed.
-The synchronised operation between WiMAX and LTE-TDD was achieved in a number of cases in the past by adopting the “WiMAX compatible” LTE-TDD frame structure without significant performance loss for LTE-TDD (see ECC Report 216 Section 2.3.2).
-However, the synchronised operation between LTE-TDD and 5G-NR would impact 5G-NR performanceperformance in terms of latency in the first place, representing an issue for for URLLC use cases
+Inter-technology synchronised operation between WiMAX and LTE-TDD has been achieved in a number of cases by adopting the “WiMAX compatible” LTE-TDD frame structure without significant performance loss for LTE-TDD (see ECC Report 216 Section 2.3.2).
+However, synchronised operation between WiMAX / LTE-TDD and 5G-NR may imply a cost in terms of performance with regards to 5G latency targets especially.

-This Section focusses on the implications associated with the selection of a common frame structure in a 5G-NR multi-operator context where tthere could also be a need to ensure coexistence with LTE-TDD base stations.
+This Section focusses on the implications associated with the selection of a compatible frame structure in a 5G-NR multi-operator context.
+There may also be a need to ensure coexistence with LTE-TDD base stations for some Administrations.
 This Section summarises the results from two performance assessments (see the full studies in ANNEX 3:) between three possible examples of 5G-NR frames (“DDDSU”, “DSDU” and “DDDDDDDSUU”).
-Other 5G-NR frame structures can be considered for selection, although the performance has not been assessed in this Report, such as: "DDSU", "DDSUU" or combinations like "DDDSUDDSUU".
+Other 5G-NR frame structures can be considered for selection, although the performance has not been assessed in this Report, such as: "DDSU", "DDSUU", "DDDSUUDDDD" or combinations like "DDDSUDDSUU".